joealewine/blockchain-rhos/howto/console-delete-ocp.md

 # Removing your deployment
 {: #Removing-ocp}

 The {{site.data.keyword.blockchainfull}} Platform operator automatically restarts your blockchain nodes or your console if they stop or crash.
 As a result, you cannot manually remove your blockchain components by manually deleting their pods.
 Use the following steps to remove the {{site.data.keyword.blockchainfull_notm}} Platform from your OpenShift cluster.
-You must follow these steps for OpenShift project that you create.
+You must follow these steps for each OpenShift project that you create.

 ## Step one: Use the console to delete your blockchain nodes